The Best Christmas in Europe Itinerary for 7 to 14 Days

 There are two main Christmas markets in Basel, a large one surrounding the Barfusserplatz square and a smaller one with a cute kiddie zone next to the Basel Minster church.
 You can also climb to the top of the Gothic cathedral for a view of the river and the square sparkling in lights below.
 (Be aware that they do not allow anyone to walk up the tower alone, for very strange reasons).

 While in Basel, you also must stop by the 500-year-old Rathaus (city hall) to see the large Christmas tree in the fresco-adorned courtyard and add your holiday wishes to the Basel Wish Book.
-A lot of people skip over Switzerland on a winter Europe itinerary to the Christmas markets, but I think it’s a great addition.
+A lot of people skip over Switzerland on a winter Europe itinerary to the Christmas markets, but I think it’s a great addition, especially if you’re already going to Strasbourg or Colmar.

 Christmas Markets in Basel